n3xus6/research/twos_complement.md

 ### Conclusion

-We have seen how the computer does integer arithmetic internally using the twos complement form.
+We have seen how the computer does integer arithmetic internally using the twos complement representation.
 If we add/substract integers the result can become incorrect due to overlow.
 The result becomes clear if we reproduce the calculation steps in twos complement representation.
 This was just a glimps how twos complement works.
 In books teaching system architecture and low-level programming you can find further material.
 Also check the CPU and the Compiler manuals.
 Take caution with bit manipulation on signed integers.
 Some border cases are implementation-defined.